jeremysb1/jeremysb1/README.md

 ### Hello 👋

-I'm Jeremy, I like to convert data into competitive advantages.
+I'm Jeremy, a software developer.
+I like to work with JavaScript, Vue, NodeJS, and TypeScript.

 About me:

-- I likee to:  teach myself new skills, work on projects, read 📚, work out 🤸, and drink good ☕.
+- I like to:  teach myself new skills, work on projects, read 📚, work out 🤸, and drink good ☕.

 - A fun fact is I make homemade 🍕 from scratch 🤘

+Currently based in Durham, NC.